The Power of Great Design: How to Stand Out from Your GovCon Competition

 Written by Jeannette Calderon, CF APMP

-Jeannette Calderon is a Graphic Designer and Desktop Publishing Specialist at Key Solutions.
+Jeannette Calderon is a Sr. Graphic Designer, Desktop Publishing, and Production Specialist at Key Solutions.
 She has a strong background in graphic design, illustration, and motion graphics and is APMP Foundation certified.
 She excels at creating modern, impactful, and compliant proposal designs that tell a company's story.

 Post a Comment